CountChu/AwsIotPythonTest/README.md

 ## Examples

-Before using the test tool, please make sure that you have a certificate and an attached policy in your AWS IoT.
-If not, please sign in AWS IoT to create a certificate and a policy, to attach the policy to the certificate.
+Before using the test tool, please make sure that you have three certificates and an attached policy in your AWS IoT.
+If not, please sign in AWS IoT to create three certificates and a policy, to attach the policy to the 3 certificates.

 ### Policy1